What Is DevOps as a Service?

 Microsoft Azure Tools and Services for DevOps

-If Google is the 800-pound gorilla in the modern tech industry, that gorilla’s grandpa is Microsoft, which is bringing it’s potent punch to the DevOps as a managed service space with Azure, it’s cloud management platform.
-Like AWS (itself an 800-pound gorilla in the cloud app development space) and Google, Azure offers an impressive set of innovative and interoperable tools for DevOps.
+If Google is the 800-pound gorilla in the modern tech industry, that gorilla’s grandpa is Microsoft, which is bringing its potent punch to the DevOps as a managed service space with Azure, it’s cloud management platform.
+Like AWS (itself an 800-pound gorilla in the cloud integration development space) and Google, Azure offers an impressive set of innovative and interoperable tools for DevOps.

 With so many organizations having existing investment in Microsoft products and services, Azure may offer the easiest transition to hybrid or full cloud environments.
 Microsoft has had decades to build a secure global infrastructure and currently hosts about two-thirds of the world’s Fortune 500 companies.
 Some of Microsoft’s essential DevOps tools include: